kpyopark/looker_palm_integration/README.md

 It's very complex SQL.

-Direction conversion is very suitable for the case #1.

-With more instructions and guides prompts can help LLM to make more complex SQLs but it's conversion ratio is not sufficient in many cases.
+Direct conversion is ideal for simple cases (e.g., case #1).
+However, while providing additional instructions and guide prompts can assist the LLM in constructing more complex SQL queries, this approach often suffers from insufficient conversion accuracy and effectiveness across a broader range of cases.

-Overall architecture is below.
+The overall architecture is outlined below.

 ![alt Architecture image](resources/1.direct_conversion.png "Title")